Seven Lucky Gods: Fukurokuju (sometimes omitted)

 The god Fukurokuju (福禄寿) also has his origins in China.
 It is believed that he used to be a hermit during the Chinese Song dynasty, distinguished for being a reincarnation of the Taoist god Hsuan-wu.
 He is the god of wisdom, luck, longevity, wealth and happiness.
 This god receives certain credits, such as being one of the Chinese philosophers who could live without eating (breatharian).
 Moreover, he is the only god who was said to have the ability to resurrect the dead.
 Fukurokuju is characterized by the size of his head, being almost as large as the size of his whole body, and is represented wearing traditional Chinese costumes.
 He normally carries a cane in one hand and in the other a scroll with writings about the world.
 He is usually accompanied by a turtle, a crow or a deer, animals that are frequently used in Japan to symbolize a long life.
 It is also said that he likes to play chess, and hence is the patron of chess players.
 The characteristics of Fukurokuju and Jurōjin overlap as they both trace back to the Chinese Taoist deity Nánjílǎorén (南极老人), which is why Fukurokuju's position is sometimes granted instead to the goddess Kichijōten, as in the Butsuzōzui compendium of 1783.

 Kichijōten (sometimes omitted)

 Kichijōten (吉祥天), a Fukujin goddess is also known as Kisshōten or Kisshoutennyo (吉祥天女), and is adapted via Buddhism from the Hindu goddess Lakshmi.
 Kisshōten has the traits of beauty, happiness, and fertility.
-In the 1783 edition of the Butsuzōzui compendium, Kichijōten replaces Fukurokuju as one of the seven Fukujin.
+In the 1783 edition of the Butsuzōzui compendium, Kichijōten replaces Fukurokuju as one of the Fukujin.
 Kichijōten's iconography is distinguished from the other Fukujin goddesses by the Nyoihōju gem (如意宝珠) in her hand.
 When Kichijōten replaces Fukurokuju, and Daikoku is regarded in feminine form, all three of the Hindu Tridevi goddesses are then represented among the seven Fukujin.